AI Spreadsheet & CSV Analysis

 What you have

-A CSV export — orders, expenses, survey responses, ad spend — a few hundred rows and a dozen columns.
-Somewhere in there is the number that matters: the month that spiked, the region that stalled, the row that shouldn't exist.
-Finding it means pivot tables, formulas, and squinting.
+A CSV export of orders, expenses, survey responses, or ad spend with hundreds of rows and a dozen columns.
+Somewhere inside is the month that spiked, the region that stalled, or the row that should not be there.

 Small-business owners